Department of Mathematics and Systems Analysis

 Social program

 The social program includes sauna (@ Löyly, Hernesaarenranta 4, Helsinki).
 Sauna is free for participants.
-Separate saunas will be reserved for male and female participants.
+Sauna is mixed, but the changing rooms will be reserved for male and female participants.
+Please bring your bathing suit.
 We have reserved tables at Restaurant Zetor, Mannerheimintie 3–5, Helsinki for the social dinner.

 Registration